Close Search Field

 Accessibility Statement

-Being a princess is the dream of many young children, and UIndy student Shylah Beauchamp is living out this dream this summer.
+Being a princess is the dream of many young children, and UIndy student Shylah Beauchamp-Potts is living out this dream this summer.
 Shylah, a nursing student with a minor in sociology at the University of Indianapolis, has been chosen to be part of the Indianapolis 500 Festival Princess Program.

 Shylah learned about the program from other UIndy students who have participated.
 “I would see past Princesses post about their programs, and I thought it sounded awesome.
 So I applied,” Shylah said.
 The process was intensive—there were a few applications, several interviews, and questions about each persons’ background and involvement in the community.
 Shylah stayed positive throughout the process, telling herself that even if she wasn’t selected for the program, she at least was able to work on her interviewing skills for future opportunities, but she was able to earn her spot in the program.